NyaamZ/efficiency-nodes-ED/README.md

   <img src="https://github.com/user-attachments/assets/ef20c2cf-e0fa-4505-a432-50a97d0cb7f4" width="400">
   </p>
   - ComfyUI-SUPIR add-on.
 SUPIR is great for high-res fixes, but it requires six nodes, which I reduced to just two.<p></p>
-  - Like the 💬ED sampler, there is a 'set_seed_cfg_sampler' setting, and the loader is a combination of upscale model loader and upscaler.<p></p>
+  - Like the 💬ED sampler, there is a 'set_seed_cfg_sampler' setting, and the loader is a combination of upscale model + SUPIR loader and upscaler.<p></p>
   - Upscale using the model, then downscale to 'upscale by' and output to the upscaled image.
 </details>
 <p></p>